 Venezuelan trombonist Angel Subero is an assistant professor of instrumental studies.

 Subero attended the Conservatorio Itinerante in Caracas, Venezuela where he studied with the legendary Michel Becquet.
-Since coming to the United States in 2001, he has attended Boston Conservatory where he studied with Lawrence Isaacson and at the New England Conservatory of Music with Douglas Yeo.
+Since coming to the United States in 2001, he has attended Boston Conservatory where he studied with Larry Isaacson and at the New England Conservatory of Music with Douglas Yeo.
 He has also studied with John Rojak at the Aspen Music Festival.

 Subero has performed with the Boston Symphony Orchestra, the Boston Pops, the Pittsburgh Symphony Orchestra, the American Composers Orchestra, the Boston Modern Orchestra Project,